Paris Métro Line 12: Design features

-Because of the competition with the CMP, the Nord-Sud company paid a special attention to design elements.
+Because of competition with the CMP, the Nord-Sud company paid a special attention to design elements.
 One of the notable elements is the Saint-Lazare station in which architect Lucien Bechmann designed a rotunda for the tickets and transfer room.
-The station entrances of the Nord-Sud company, in ceramic and iron, are of a more sober styling than the Art nouveau designs of Hector Guimard for the CMP's entrances.
+The station entrances of the Nord-Sud company, in ceramic and iron, are of a more sober styling than the Art Nouveau designs of Hector Guimard for the CMP's entrances.
 The word "Nord-Sud" appeared in white on red for the maximum visibility at a distance.
 In the 1970s, the Hector Guimard entrance from Hotel de Ville station was moved to Abbesses station.

-In the stations, the supporting walls are vertical and not vaulted, and the ceramic tiles carry the customary "NS" logo of the company.
-The tile trims are brown in stations without a transfer, and green in those with.
-Madeleine station has blue tile trim because of its connection with the CMP.
-In addition, on the headwalls of the tunnels a signage indicate the direction of the trains accompanied by an arrow indicating the platform on the right.
+The stations' supporting walls are vertical instead of vaulted, and the colored ceramic tiles carry the customary "NS" logo of the company.
+The tile trims are brown in stations without transfers, green in those with, and blue at Madeleine station because of its connection with the CMP network.
+In addition, on the stations' headwalls, an additional signage indicates the direction of the trains entering said tunnel.
 All stations on the line inside Paris had this signage, though some have disappeared in renovations over the years.
-At each station between Solférino and Notre-Dame des Champs (except Rue du Bac) are inscribed "DIRON MONTPARNASSE" or "DIRON MONTMARTRE".
-In the north, at Marcadet – Poissonniers, Lamarck – Caulaincourt and Abbesses, the signs on the headwalls are "DIRON PTE de VERSAILLES"/"DIRON PTE de LA CHAPELLE".
-In the south, at Falguière, the signs are "DIRON PTE de VERSAILLES"/"DIRON MONTMARTRE".
+At each station between Solférino and Notre-Dame des Champs (except Rue du Bac), the signages indicate either "DIRON MONTPARNASSE" or "DIRON MONTMARTRE".
+Marcadet – Poissonniers, Lamarck – Caulaincourt and Abbesses stations' headwalls indicate either "DIRON PTE de VERSAILLES" or "DIRON PTE de LA CHAPELLE".
+Falguière, since it's beyond Montparnasse, indicates "DIRON PTE de VERSAILLES"/"DIRON MONTMARTRE".